sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 In this exercise, you will deploy Windows Admin Center (WAC) in Azure to enable management of Azure VMs.
 You will run a provisioning script to deploy the WAC gateway, set up necessary networking components, and configure SSL for secure connections.

 ### Task 1: Install Windows Admin Center gateway in Azure

+In this task, you will install windows admin center gateway in Azure.

 1. On **SEA-ADM1**, switch to the Windows Powershell(Admin)